manoss96/pregex/docs/source/docstring/pregex.rst

 of groups, capturing and non-capturing, as well as classes that relate to any other group-related concept, such as backreferences.
-In general, one should not have to concern themselves with grouping, as patterns are automatically grouped into non-capturing groups whenever this is deemed as necessary.
+In general, one should not have to concern themselves with grouping, as patterns are automatically grouped into non-capturing groups whenever this is deemed necessary.
 Consider for instance the code snippet below, where in the first case the "?" quanitifer is applied to the pattern directly, whereas in the second case, the pattern is wrapped within a non-capturing group: